mckunkel/clas12docs/OfflineSoftware/source/io/introduction_OLD.rst

 that implements an interface where an EvioDataEvent is passed to processEvent(event) method and all input/output is handled in the event object.
 The classes API is the same as for jython scripts.
 The processEvent(..) method reads the banks from the event and after reconstruction writes (appends) newly created banks to the EvioDataEvent object.
-By design, reconstruction banks for each detector are groupped together in a evio container bank.
+By design, reconstruction banks for each detector are grouped together in a evio container bank.
 Sections below give an overview on how to read banks, construct new ones and append to the event.

 Reading event banks